CDrummond/bliss-analyser/UserGuide.md

 * `tags` specifies whether analysis results should be written to, and re-read from, files.
 Set to `true` or `false`.
 If enabled, then results are stored in a `COMMENT` tag that starts with `BLISS_ANALYSIS`
+* `preserve` specifies whether file modification time should be preserved when writing tags.
+Set to `true` or `false`.

 Command-line parameters